This post may contain affiliate links. Please read our disclosure policy.

 • You can definitely add a splash of cream if you want to make the sauce a little richer.

 • Want to make it a spicy tomato sauce?
-Add 1/2 teaspoon cayenne pepper or some red pepper flakes.
+Add 1/4 to 1/2 teaspoon crushed red pepper flakes or some cayenne pepper.

-one pan gnocchi with tomato sauce in a white bowl
+a bowl of gnocchi with tomato sauce and a fork

 Gnocchi with Tomato Sauce